esp8266/Arduino/readme.txt

 it's a terrible hack... but it works. at the moment it's in alpha stage but it can be used to work.
 The processing preprocessor is included but not used.

-CREDITS
-The Arduino team is composed of Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, and David A. Mellis.

-Nicholas Zambetti has contributed from the beginning.

-Yaniv Steiner and Giorgio Olivero have been supporting the project and are working at using it with the Instant Soup platform.

-Arduino uses the GNU avr-gcc toolchain, uisp, avr-libc, avrlib, and code from Processing and Wiring.